silverhammermba/superuser/extras/glossary.markdown

 : Four bits.
 : Half of a byte.

+Open Source
+: Used to describe software that is developed transparently in the public, often with community support

 Packet
 : A format that wraps other formats, allowing additional information to be attached to the contained data.